damey2011/django-gcloud-tasks/README.rst

             ...
             sum_numbers(a=10, b=20).run()

-You would notice that the parameters were passed as keyword arguments, that is compulsory.
+You would notice that the parameters were passed as keyword arguments.
+That is compulsory.
 And should you want to schedule this task, :code:`run` takes two possible non-required arguments;
 :code:`delay` and :code:`scheduled_time`. :code:`delay` should be a :code:`datetime.timedelta` instance
 while the :code:`scheduled_time` is expected to be a timezone-aware :code:`datetime` instance.

-To run the :code:`sum_numbers` function after 2 days.
-I could do
+To schedule the :code:`sum_numbers` function for after 2 days.
+I would do

 .. code-block::